Proper HTML5 doctype

 html substring in DOCTYPE is the name of the document’s root element, so it must also be in lowercase:

-Therefore this is the canonical form of doctype and is preferred regardess of particular HTML5 notation used.
+Therefore this is the most proper form of doctype and is preferred regardess of particular HTML5 notation used.

 What is DOCTYPE